adhavle-aws/account360/README.md

 ## Considerations for demo purposes

 1. In order to make AWS Account 360 App an effective demonstration from the moment it is created, the CloudFormation template kicks off a Lambda function we wrote to pre-load a list of books into the product catalog (the Books table in DynamoDB).
-In the same way, we used a Lambda function to pre-load sample friends (into Neptune) and manually populated the list of Best Sellers (on the front page only).
+In the same way, we used a Lambda function to pre-load  friends (into Neptune) and manually populated the list of Best Sellers (on the front page only).
 This enables you to sign up as a new user and immediately see what the running store would look like, including recommendations based on what friends have purchased and what the best-selling books section does.

 2. You will notice that the Past orders and Best sellers pages are empty at first run.
 These are updated as soon as an order is placed.